Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

 ## Wrapping Up

 Diving into Sui Move as a Solidity developer often feels like stepping into an alternate dimension where the rules of physics are slightly different.
 It's normal!
-And we only touched the surface, as there are many subtle features, and design patterns to discuss.
+And we only touched the surface, as there are many more subtle features, and design patterns to discuss.
 Overall, all of those rules should allow you to write safer code, and let the chain churn transactions at maximum speed.

 What should you remember from this article?
 One of the most important aspect is the separation of code and data in Sui Move.
 It forces us to think differently about how we structure our programs.
 Modules act as the logic containers, while objects carry the state, each with their own identifiers.

 This separation, while initially confusing, encourages a design that is both modular and clear in terms of data flow and access control.
+In later blog posts, we'll discuss possible design patterns to move around it.

 In the end, embracing Move's paradigms can make you a better developer, not just in Sui but in understanding the underlying principles of secure smart contract development.
-So take your time, experiment with code, and don't be afraid to make mistakes — the compiler will not forgive you and will always love you even if this sea of red errors.
+So take your time, experiment with code, and don't be afraid to make mistakes — the compiler will forgive you and will always love you even if your terminal window overflows with errors.

 And who know?
 You might just find yourself appreciating the strictness of the Move code!
 (I'm not there yet, though)

 Happy coding!

+*Yakitori.*

-*PS: I'd like to thank [@KevinAftermath](https://x.com/KevinAftermath) for his advices, and more importantly, his patience when answering the competitively dumb questions I asked as I learn Move.*
+*PS: I would like to thank [@KevinAftermath](https://x.com/KevinAftermath) for his advices, and more importantly, his patience when answering the competitively dumb questions I asked as I prepared this article.*